-Firstly, light a chimney of coals as you normally would and wait for a layer of ash to form.
+Firstly, light a chimney of coals as you normally would (we love the Weber Rapidfire Chimney Starter) and wait for a layer of ash to form.
 Then, load one side of your kettle grill with the coals and leave the other side empty.
 You don’t want the meat to have direct contact with the heat source.

 Fill an aluminum tray with water and place it in the space.
 This will help to regulate the temperature of your grill and keep the meat moist as the water evaporates.
 Because you’ll be placing the meat directly over the water tray, it’ll also catch any drippings, preventing them from burning and making a mess of your grill.

 Finally, add the pieces of hardwood that have been soaked in water, ready to give your meat that smoky flavor.

 Getting the Temperature Right